Submissions

 6-Submission

-London Journal of Social Sciences is a double-blind peer-reviewed journal.
+The journal is a double-blind peer-reviewed journal.
 All submitted manuscripts are initially previewed by the managing editor, who reserves the right to accept or reject the manuscript.
 Paper may be rejected directly by the Managing Editor if it is judged to be out of scope if it does not meet the journal’s writing rules or if it is scientifically sub-standard.

 Peer Review Process